We invite you to join us for our inaugural IESANZ Conference in Melbourne, 21-22 November 2019.

 IESANZ 2019 Preliminary Program

+Click the button below to view the preliminary program.
 This document will continue to be updated as the program is developed.
 Please note the program is subject to change.

 Cost: $20.00 per person (includes one drink - beer/wine/soft-drink)